 COM101/COM111 is the required prerequisite for most English skills and Literature courses and a required course for all diplomas offered by the college.
 English Assessment is required prior to registering in COM101/COM111.

-Due to COVID-19, all Part-time Studies courses are being offered online until further notice, in one of the following two formats: online virtual classroom and online self-directed.
+Part-time Studies courses are being offered in either of the following four formats: Online, Flexible, In-person, Hybrid.
 Click Availability below to see current offerings.

 Placement via English Assessment, or successful completion of ESL934.